AgP42/MMM-Netatmo-Presence/README.md

 # MMM-Netatmo-Presence

 The `MMM-Netatmo-Presence` is a module for MagicMirror².
 It allow to display the live images and historical events of Netatmo-Presence cameras to your [MagicMirror](https://github.com/MichMich/MagicMirror).
-Live image display should also work for Welcome cameras.
+Live image display should also work for Welcome cameras (not tested).

 ## Main functionalities :
 - Display Live snapshot of one or several cameras - This behavior should work also for "Netatmo Welcome" cameras, but not tested
 - Display the events recorded by all the cameras as timeline, with the type of event (animal, human, vehicle or movement).
-It is possible to filter the event type and to choose the number of events to be displayed
+It is possible to filter the event type and to choose the number of events to be displayed.
+This will not work for Welcome cameras.
 - Use the official sample code from Netatmo to connect to the API, so with https and no complex token to catch !
 - Several instances possible (one to display live snapshot, another to display events of type "vehicle", another with all last 5 events, ...)
 - Network data and RPI load friendly :